RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 method for handling `OPTIONS` requests, a `prepare()` method that is executed each time a request enters the server and a request body mapper that transforms the incoming request body into a dictionary.

+#### GZIP compression
+It is important to note that the generic `make_response()` method handles gzip compression; this is, when the `Accept-Encoding: gzip` header is present, the response will travel encoded as `gzip`.
+Check this header if you think you are not receiving responses in JSON format.

 ### HTTP verb handling
 Every new subclass of `CustomRequestHandler` will be associated to an specific route and will answer every incoming request to said route.
 In every request handler there are two things that must be defined: